 - All entries must be book proposals written in english and 1000 words long.
 Publishizer will only accept unpublished works for all contests.
 If an entry has previously been published in any way, the entry will be disqualified.

 - Contest entries must be submitted, approved and launched online on Publishizer within the specified month of each contest to qualify.
-Publishizer will begin accepting entries at midnight EST on the 1st of each contest month, and close for submissions at 23:59 EST on the last day of that month.
+Publishizer will begin accepting entries at midnight EST on the 1st of each contest month, and close for submissions at 23:59 EST on the last day of that month, unless the closing date for submissions is extended.

 - Each contest has a cash prize of USD1000 and may be subject to local, state and federal taxes.
 The prizes are not transferable, and the winner is responsible for all tax payments, international chargers, transfer fees and/or monetary currency conversion charges related to all cash prizes.
 Publishizer will only be responsible for the original cash prize amounts, not responsible for any additional costs, monetary transfers, charges or fees imposed between a financial or governmental institutions and the winner.

-- Each campaign will have a total of 30 days, and the entry with the most number of pre-orders sold in 45 days wins the cash prize of USD1000.
+- The entry with the most number of pre-orders sold in 45 days from date of launch wins the cash prize of USD1000.

 - The winner will be notified by email 30 days after the contest closing date, and receive information on when, where and how the prize can be collected.
 If the winner cannot be contacted or does not claim the prize within 14 days of notification, Publishizer reserves the right to withdraw the prize from the winner and pick a replacement winner, which will the book proposal with the next highest number of pre-orders sold within 30 days.